 Learning Support Team

-The Learning Support Team (LST) is a school-based collaborative team found in all schools, K-12.
+The Problem Solving Team (PST) is a school-based collaborative team found in all schools, K-12.
 It is designed to meet the diverse needs of general education students who are considered at-risk of failure or drop-out due to chronic academic and/or behavior challenges.
 Team members discuss issues related to specific needs of teachers and students and offer assistance in resolving problems.
 The team is composed of regular education teachers, administrators, counselors, and other individuals as needed, including special education teachers.
 This team monitors Response to Instruction (RtI) within the classroom setting (see below).

-The purpose of LST is to provide immediate aid through a LST plan for students in the general education setting who are struggling academically or behaviorally.
-The LST plan provides intervention strategies that are implemented in an 8-10 week plan within the general education classroom.
+The purpose of PST is to provide immediate aid through a PST plan for students in the general education setting who are struggling academically or behaviorally.
+The PST plan provides intervention strategies that are implemented in an 4-8 week plan within the general education classroom.
 The plans are implemented and progressed monitored in general education classrooms while determining whether there is a need for referrals to other programs.
 The plans do not duplicate or supplement plans for students actively served by other program plans.
-After a LST plan is implemented, it is evaluated for effectiveness and suggestions are made for future recommendations.
+After a PST plan is implemented, it is evaluated for effectiveness and suggestions are made for future recommendations.

 What is Response to Instruction (RtI)?